smithga/ng2-ionic-redux/readme.md

-It's easiest to open to command prompts in VSCode: one for ionic serve and the other for json-server.
+It's easiest to open two command prompts in VSCode: one for ionic serve and the other for json-server.

 NOTE: when running in chrome open the developer tools and use the device toolbar to simulate a mobile device for the best experience:
     > F12